CovidNet/covidnet.github.io/datastatement.md

 ## E. SPEECH SITUATION

-> *Explanation.* Characteristics of the speech situation can affect linguistic structure and patterns at many levels.
-The intended audience of a linguistic performance can also affect linguistic choices on the part of speakers.
-The time and place provide broader context for understanding how the texts collected relate to their historical moment and should also be made evident in the data statement.
-Specifications include:

-* Description:
+* Description: Nouns collected from written government communication about COVID-19
-* Time:
+* Time: 03/2021
-* Place:
+* Place: Donostia - San Sebastán, Spain
-* Modality (spoken/signed, written):
+* Modality (spoken/signed, written): written
-* Scripted/edited vs. spontaneous:
+* Scripted/edited vs. spontaneous: scripted
-* Synchronous vs. asynchronous interaction:
+* Synchronous vs. asynchronous interaction: asynchronous
-* Intended audience:
+* Intended audience: general public

 ## F. TEXT CHARACTERISTICS

 > *Explanation.* Both genre and topic influence the vocabulary and structural characteristics of texts (Biber, 1995), and should be specified.
+The texts vary in length.
+Nouns are hand-picked, not influenced by statistical measures.
+The topic is COVID-19.

 ## G. RECORDING QUALITY

-> *Explanation.* For data that include audiovisual recordings, indicate the quality of the recording equipment and any aspects of the recording situation that could impact recording quality.
+---

 ## H. OTHER

-> *Explanation.* There may be other information of relevance as well.
-Please use this space to develop any further categories that are relevant for your dataset.

 ## I. PROVENANCE APPENDIX

-> *Explanation.* For datasets built out of existing datasets, the data statements for the source datasets should be included as an appendix.
+---

 ## About this document